CharlyMannion/CMannion_CV/README.md

 * Testing Suites: RSpec, Capybara, Selenium-Webdriver, Jasmine, Nightwatch, Jest, Junit
 * CI/CD: Travis CI, Heroku

+#### The University of Edinburgh (September 2011 to July 2015)

+- (MA) Master of Arts, with Honours History
+- First Class Honours
+- Received the Anne Lewis Award for Academic Achievement in my final year

+#### Chartered Institute of Management Accounting (CIMA) Certificate (September 2016 to June 2017)
+- Completed modules in the Fundamentals of Management Accounting, Financial Accounting, and Ethics, Corporate Governance and Business Law

+#### St Peter's School, York (September 2006 to July 2011)
+- A Levels: 3 As in Maths, History and Politics
+- British Maths Olympiad Gold 2011
+- GCSE: 9A* (including Maths, Science and English), 1A

+## Experience

 #### RBS (June 2017 to March 2018) - *Business Analyst and Ringtail SME*
 - Part of the team administering Ringtail E-Discovery software to a Bank Project
 - Acted as the liaison between the Bank and the Software Vendor